meeDamian/meeDamian.github.io/_posts/2016-04-14-keybase-signed-github.md

 ### Get your key ID

+Go to `https://keybase.io/<your-username>` and copy 8 last characters of your key fingerprint from there.

 ![screenshot-main][img-key-id]

-Either go to `https://keybase.io/<your-username>` and copy 8 last characters of your key fingerprint from there.

 Alternatively, run `gpg --list-keys`, and locate your keybase key on the list there, ex: